AlexisNvn/biconomy---Data-Engineer-technical-test/README.md

  - Speed could be improved with better RPC or own hosted node.
  - Get more events data
  - Use threading/multiprocessing to speed things up
- - Use indexers or subgraph to retrieve data faster (didn't really look into it)
+ - Use indexers/subgraph/other source to potentially retrieve events data faster (didn't really look into it)